KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

   - Visualizes the computed metrics and performance measurements

 ### FILE3
-- is the combination of FILE1 and FILE2 and can be used when both the model and its detailed assessment want to be performed.
-Note that the execution of this file takes a lot of time, because of the amount of data and the number of calculations that habe to be performed
+Combines the functionalities of FILE1 and FILE2, enabling both model training and detailed performance evaluation.
+Note that executing this file is time-intensive due to the dataset size and the extensive computations required for training and assessment.

-##### Remarks:
+### Remarks:
 - Google Account is required in order to use Colab
 - Listed source code is uploaded as .ipynd file
 - Dataset needs to be downloaded and uploaded to Google Drive to use given source code (ref.
 Installation and Usage)